WasmEdge/docs/docs/embed/c/externref.md

 ### Host Functions

 To instantiate the above example Wasm, the host functions must be registered into WasmEdge.
 See [Host Functions](reference/latest.md#host-functions) for more details.
 The host functions which take `externref`s must know the original objects' types.
-We take the function pointer case for example.
+We take the function pointer case, for example.

 ```c
 /* Function to pass as function pointer. */